Laodamia/Data-Portfolio/README.md

 # Data-Portfolio

+## Personal projects
+* Data Analysis & NLP on 648 days of personal mood data: [Notebook here](../master/LifeTracking/mood_data_analysis.ipynb).
+Writeup published on [Towards Data Science](https://towardsdatascience.com/is-mango-sticky-rice-correlated-with-productivity-ad925959d858).

+## Guided Projects
-This is a record of all the projects done as a part of the Dataquest and DataCamp courses, Data Science path.
+This is a record of all the projects done as a part of the Dataquest and DataCamp courses, Data Science paths.
-Those were guided projects (with various degrees of hnd-holding) designed to practice diffrent skills acquired throughout the course.
+Those were guided projects (with various degrees of hand-holding) designed to practice diffrent skills acquired throughout the courses.

-## A breakdown
 **Machine Lerning** projects:
 * [Spam Filter using Naive Bayes](../master/DataQuestProjects/Project-433-Spam-Filter-Naive-Bayes-ML.ipynb)
 * [What topics to learn to win Jeopardy](../master/DataQuestProjects/Project-210-Winning-Jeopardy-ML.ipynb)